 Please read the applicant guidance notes in full before submitting your application.
 This includes further information on eligibility criteria, how to complete the application form and other terms and conditions.

-Download the application form from the bottom of this page and submit your completed application form, along with your CV (max.
-2 sides) to firstname.lastname@example.org by the grant deadline.
+Download and complete the application form at the bottom of this page and submit this along with your CV (max.
+2 sides) to email@example.com by the grant deadline.
 Applications for over £1,000 must also submit a letter(s) of support from a suitable referee(s).
-Applications requesting funding to visit a lab or institute elsewhere in the UK or abroad for training should provide of letter of support from that lab/institute and from your current place of work even if the funding request is under £1,000.
+Applications requesting funding to visit a lab or institute elsewhere in the UK or abroad for training should provide a letter of support from that lab/institute and from your current place of work even if the funding request is under £1,000.

 If you have any questions, please contact firstname.lastname@example.org.

 Diversity data collection

 As one of the commitments in our Diversity and Inclusion Framework, the BSI is collecting diversity data on our membership, with a particular focus on how we are faring on diversity in key activities such as this grant.
 As part of this work, we are asking all Career Enhancing Grant applicants to fill out the “Equality and Diversity” section of their membership record on the online BSI membership database.
 Providing this information is not a compulsory part of the grant application process, but it will help us to improve our activities.

 How we will use and protect the data

 The BSI is collecting this data from our grant applicants to help us better understand diversity across our community and who is currently participating in/benefitting from the Society and our products, services, and opportunities – and who is under-represented.
 A summary of the data collected will be reported collectively in the BSI’s annual Diversity and Inclusion report as part of our promise to you, our membership, on being open and honest about our progress on diversity.